 Dr. Joshipura is the NIH Endowed Chair & Director of the Center for Clinical Research and Health Promotion at the University of Puerto Rico Medical Sciences Campus, and an Adjunct Professor of Epidemiology at Harvard T. H. Chan School of Public Health (HSPH).
-She has a Master's degree in Biostatistics and a Doctorate in Epidemiology from Harvard University (doctoral program completed in two years), and is a Diplomate of the American Board of Dental Public Health.
+She has a M.S. degree in Biostatistics and a Doctorate in Epidemiology from Harvard University (doctoral program completed in two years).
+She is a Diplomate of the American Board of Dental Public Health.

 She has been serving on several editorial boards and reviews manuscripts and grants for national and international journals and organizations.
 She is the Chief Editor of Frontiers in Oral Health, leading over 700 editors.
 She has taught methodological and substantive courses and Co-directed the Oral Epidemiology Program at HSPH.
-She has served as an advisor to the Centers for Disease Control and Prevention (CDC) the American Association of Periodontology (AAP) and the World Health Organization (WHO), and has also been serving as an advisor to the American Dental Association.
-She mentors several students and faculty, and is the University or Puerto Rico site liaison for the Fogarty Global Health Training consortium based at HSPH, and also serves on the Steering Committee for the MPH in Epidemiology at HSPH.
+She has served as an advisor to the Centers for Disease Control and Prevention (CDC) the American Association of Periodontology (AAP) and the World Health Organization (WHO), and the American Dental Association.
+She mentors several students and faculty.
+She is the University or Puerto Rico site liaison for the Fogarty Global Health Training consortium based at HSPH, and also serves on the Steering Committee for the MPH in Epidemiology at HSPH.